Ayuka95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0.write a script hellow world
+1.write a script that display a confused smiley